mdn/content/files/en-us/web/css/box-edge/index.md

 - `view-box`

   - : Refers to the nearest SVG viewport element's origin box.
 The origin box is a rectangle with the width and height of the initial SVG user coordinate system established by the {{svgattr("viewBox")}} attribute for that element.
-The origin box is positioned such that its top left corner is anchored at the coordinate system origin.
-In CSS, `view-box` treated as `border-box`.
+The origin box is positioned such that its top left corner is anchored at the [coordinate system](/en-US/docs/Web/CSS/CSSOM_view/Coordinate_systems) origin.
+In CSS, `view-box` is treated as `border-box`.
     > **Note:** When the SVG viewport is not anchored at the origin, the origin box does not correspond to the SVG viewport.

 ## Specifications